What are phyllodes tumours?

 After phyllodes tumours treatment

-Sometimes, phyllodes tumours can come back in the same area of breast tissue (known as a local recurrence).
-This risk is higher with malignant tumours.
+Sometimes phyllodes tumours come back in the same area.
+This is called a local recurrence.
+The risk is higher with malignant tumours.

-If this does happen, your surgeon may advise that you have further surgery.
-This may involve another wide local excision to remove the tumour.
-Or you may need a mastectomy, to remove the whole breast.
+If you have a local recurrence, your surgeon may advise further surgery.
+This may mean another wide local excision to remove the tumour.
+Or you may need a mastectomy.
+Your surgeon will explain about any further treatment you may need.

 You may get anxious between appointments.
 This is natural.
 It may help to get support from family, friends or a support organisation.